Scoliosis

 In many cases, surgical treatment will not be necessary—not unless the condition is severe or worsens at an accelerated rate.
 The most appropriate scoliosis treatment would depend on several factors.
 Chief among these is the severity of the curve.

-Chiropractic Works in Athens is a gentle, conservative, and non-invasive approach to treatment that can prevent, slow, and reverse the progression of scoliosis.
+Chiropractic Works, serving Watkinsville, GA & Athens, GA, is a gentle, conservative, and non-invasive approach to treatment that can prevent, slow, and reverse the progression of scoliosis.
 A chiropractor will perform specific spinal adjustments to reverse the body’s curves and assist in the aligning process and can also help with tension associated with your body’s overcompensating.
-Our chiropractic practice in Athens, GA is ready to help patients slow down and stop the progression of scoliosis.
+Our chiropractic practice in Watkinsville, GA is ready to help patients slow down and stop the progression of scoliosis.
 If you are looking for a safe, non-invasive approach to treating scoliosis, we have what you need.
 Call us today at (706) 548-8984 or request a call to discuss your needs and get started on your scoliosis treatment.